ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 Hopefully you noticed that a very important part is missing from the algorithm above.
 The way it is described, it will continue calling the recursive step 2 endlessly, so we need a way to stop it all -- a *base case*.
-The standard base case for all divide-and-concquer sorting algorithms is a *singleton* array -- an array with only one element, which is of course already sorted.
+The standard base case for divide-and-conquer sorting algorithms is an empty array or a singleton array containing just one element, since such arrays are already sorted.

 Now we only have to know how to split and merge.
-Splitting is really easy: just divide the array in half.
-The problem is how to implement merging.
+Splitting is really easy: just divide the array in half. what remains is how to implement merging.

 ::: dsvis
 Here is a visualisation that illustrates how Mergesort works.